fivequarters/fusebit.io/src/_blog/_posts/crypto-price-tracking-bot.md

 [Sign up for Fusebit for free](https://manage.fusebit.io?key=e2e-crypto-slack-bot 'Sign up for Fusebit for free CTA_LARGE')

-1. Select **Slack Crypto Bot** when creating a new integration and specify the API key you obtained earlier.
+1. Select **Slack Crypto Bot** when creating a new integration and specify the API key you obtained earlier
 1. Click the **Edit** button and then **Run** once the editor loads
-1. Finally, you will need to authorize access to a Slack workspace and the bot will then send you a DM with the current price for Bitcoin.
+1. Finally, you will need to authorize access to a Slack workspace and the bot will then send you a DM with the current price for Bitcoin

 ![Slack message sent by bot](blog-crypto-bot-slack-message.png)